artsy/eigen/README.md

 3. Now from Xcode you can run the app in `Example/Emission.xcworkspace`.

+4. We vendor some data from other repositories that you will sometimes need to update.
+You can either update all of them with `$ npm run sync-externals` or individually:
+   - The GraphQL schema of metaphysics that Relay uses to generate queries from: `$ npm run sync-schema`
+   - The colors defined in Artsy’s style-guide: `$ npm run sync-colors`

 ### Using Relay

 Some helpful Relay documentation is listed below, but the general workflow is: